 Some posts contain compensated links.
 Please read this disclaimer for more info.

-10 UNESCO World Heritage Sites In Croatia And Why You Should Visit Each One
+10 UNESCO Sites In Croatia & Why You Should Visit Each One

-There used to be eight Croatia UNESCO World Heritage Sites up until 2017, when two more were added to the list, bringing the total to a round ten.
-In the meantime, another ten sites are currently being considered for inclusion in the UNESCO World Heritage Croatia list.
+There used to be eight Croatia UNESCO World Heritage Sites until 2017, when two more were added to the list, bringing the total to a round ten.
+Another ten sites are currently being considered for inclusion in the UNESCO World Heritage Croatia list.
 For now, however, they remain on the “Tentative List.”

-We did include a handful of the most interesting ones of those at the end of this post, too, as they may well become actual UNESCO World Heritage Sites in Croatia in the near future.
+We did include a handful of the most interesting ones at the end of this post, as they may well become actual UNESCO World Heritage Sites in Croatia soon.

-This list of UNESCO World Heritage Sites in Croatia that are protected preserved, and identified as national heritage make great places to visit in fall (autumn) when the summer crowds have dissipated.
+This list of UNESCO World Heritage Sites in Croatia that are protected, preserved and identified as national heritage make magnificent places to visit in fall (autumn) when the summer crowds have dissipated.

 1. Stećci – Medieval Tombstones Graveyards

-So what are Stećci?
+So what is Stećci?
 They are cemeteries and regionally distinctive medieval tombstones.
 They date back to the 12th century and are carved from limestone.
-The Stećci feature a broad range of decorative motifs and inscriptions that represent iconographic continuities within medieval Europe as well as locally distinctive traditions.
+The Stećci feature a broad range of decorative motifs and inscriptions that represent iconographic continuities within medieval Europe and locally distinctive traditions.

 Why Visit The Stećci?

-There are so special because this type of tombstone was used by all three medieval Christian faiths in the region—the Orthodox and Catholic Churches and the Church of Bosnia.
-On top that, their sheer volume—more than 70,000 of them—sets them apart from all other historical burial monuments in Europe as well.
+They are so special because all three medieval Christian faiths used this type of tombstone in the region: the Orthodox and Catholic Churches and the Church of Bosnia.
+On top of that, their sheer volume—more than 70,000 of them—sets them apart from all other historical burial monuments in Europe as well.
 They’re an intrinsic part of the Croatian heritage and culture.

 2. The Old City Of Dubrovnik

 Considered to be the “Pearl of the Adriatic,” the old city of Dubrovnik flourished when it became a center for maritime trade in the 15th and 16th centuries.
-Among the most popular places to visit in Croatia and established as a UNESCO World Heritage Site in 1979, Dubrovnik boasts a number of Gothic, Baroque, and Renaissance architectural monuments such as churches, palaces, and monasteries.
+Among the most popular places to visit in Croatia and established as a UNESCO World Heritage Site in 1979, Dubrovnik boasts many Gothic, Baroque, and Renaissance architectural monuments such as churches, palaces, and monasteries.

 Why Visit Dubrovnik?